gazebosim/gz-sim/tutorials/theory_hydrodynamics.md

 It's heavily based on [3], and we recommend to read the full paper for a deeper understanding of its theory.

+# Understanding Hydrodynamic Forces

+The behavior of a moving body through water is different from the behavior of a ground based vehicle.
+In particular bodies moving underwater experience much more forces derived from drag, buoyancy and lift.
+The way these forces act on a body can be seen in the following diagram:

+@image html "files/underwater_vehicles/MBARI forces.png"

 # The hydrodynamics plugin

 To approximate the motion of the vehicle in the ocean environment, we adapt